zoracrimson/simple-loops-online-web-prework/README.md

 Be sure to run `ironboard` to run the tests for this lab.

-## One Hint to Keep in mind...
+### One Hint to Keep in mind...

-Look up what a `break` keyword does, and figure out how it will help you get one of your tests passing!
-You may be wondering, "Well, I'm not sure which loop to apply it to...".
-It's the loop construct that doesnt have a specific condition to evaluate.
+Look up what a `break` keyword does, and figure out how it will help you get othe `loop` test passing!

 ## Resources
 - [Bastards Book](http://ruby.bastardsbook.com/) - [Loops](http://ruby.bastardsbook.com/chapters/loops/)